Free shipping for purchases over 10,000 yen

 search

-Reading the collection of works "Illuminance" (Part 1)
+Reading the collection of works "Illuminance" (part 1)

 ...

-Foil/Aperture version (first version) and torch press/Aperture version (new version) The boldly revamped cover design catches my eye, but it's also interesting to pay attention to the surroundings of the letters.
-The first edition uses dots that make you think of illumination, and the new edition uses ink that changes color depending on how the light hits it.
-Kawauchi revealed in an interview that at the beginning of production, the title of this work was to be "Iridescence", but did you change the form and reflect that idea? [*1]
+Foil/Aperture edition (first edition) and torch press/Aperture edition (new edition).
+The boldly revamped cover design catches your eye, but it's also interesting to look at the surrounding text.
+The first edition features text made of dots reminiscent of illuminations, while the new edition uses ink that changes color depending on how the light hits it.
+Kawauchi revealed in an interview that he had originally intended to title this work "Iridescence," but perhaps he has changed the shape of the book to reflect that idea.[*1]

-In the previous work, Kawauchi reigned at the center of the work as the master of the everyday scenery captured, or as the subject who "napped", whereas in "Illuminance" the phenomenon of light itself is the main axis. is In addition, the number of photographs that evoke the impression that they were "just taken of everyday life" [*3] has decreased, and the more fragmentary impression has increased. tight knots are loosened
+In the previous work, Kawauchi reigned at the center of the work as the master of the everyday scenery captured, or as the subject of "dozing," whereas in "Illuminance" the phenomenon of light itself is the central focus.[*3] The number of photographs that make you think this way has decreased, and the impression is more fragmented, which has loosened the tight connection between the artist's personality and everyday life and his photographs.

-As a result, the photographs recorded in this book are anonymous and untouched "images" that are sometimes reminiscent of stock photos. [*4]
+As a result, the photographs included in this book are "images" so anonymous and detached that they are sometimes reminiscent of stock photos.[*4]

 Spread from "Illuminance"

-In addition, various forms of death hidden in everyday life are scooped up.
-The two works have one point in common, but as is clear from the commentary, "Utatane" further emphasizes the magic of the photographer/camera that transforms a familiar scene into an unfamiliar one.
-Contains many images that evoke "life" [*5] Therefore, the contrast between "life and death", in other words, "everyday life and the end of everyday life" becomes strong, and they strongly complement each other.
+Both works share the common theme of capturing the various forms of death that lurk in everyday life, but as the commentary makes clear, "Utatane" places even greater emphasis on the magic of the photographer/camera that transforms familiar scenes into unfamiliar ones, and also contains many images that evoke "life."[*5] This makes the contrast between "life and death" - or, in other words, "everyday life and the end of everyday life" - very strong, and they sharply set off each other.

-On the other hand, in "Illuminance", Kawauchi's way of cutting out scenes and transforming reality remains unchanged, but the common motif of light By loosely linking the photographs taken in fragments, rather than placing the images of life and death in a confrontational structure,each presented as an equivalent phenomenon
+on the other hand"IlluminanceIn "The Man Who Loved Women," Kawauchi's unique way of cutting out scenes and transforming reality continues,Through the common motif of lightThe photographs were taken in fragmentsLoosely connectedBy doing so, the images of life and death are not placed in opposition to each other,Each oneare presented as equivalent phenomena.

 Spreads from "Illuminance"